Pregnancy: medical examinations

 Example :

-Screening for phenylketonuria at birth, through a specific diet and follow-up, helps prevent the onset of disability.
+Screening for phenylketonuria at birth, through a specific diet and follow-up, prevents the occurrence of a disability.

 This neonatal screening is open free of charge for all newborns.

-After information on this screening, the parents' consent is requested before taking a few drops of blood from the newborn's foot or hand.
+After information on this screening, the parents' consent is requested before taking a few drops of blood from the foot or hand of the newborn.

 FYI